Priti and Jeff Wright on the summit of Patagonia’s Punta Herron

 October 2020: K6 Central (7,155m) First Ascent and K6 West (7,140m) Third Ascent, Karakoram Range, Masherbrum Mountains, Gilgit-Baltistan, Pakistan via West Face (VI, 80deg snow/ice, 2000m) Alpinist, Rock&Ice, UKC

-Summited all four peaks of Patagonia’s Torre Range and 5-of-7 of the Fitz Roy Range (missing Aguja Saint-Exupéry and Aguja Mermoz)
+Summited 5-of-7 of the Patagonia’s Fitz Roy Range (missing Aguja Saint-Exupéry and Aguja Mermoz) over several expeditions

 First Known Flight (paragliding) from the summit of the island of Kaua’i (Wai’ale’ale)